Most teams underestimate their true cost per hire in 2026—here's why.

 The average U.S. cost per hire now sits around $4,700, but that’s just the surface.
-In 2025, most teams still miss the hidden costs driving this number higher: recruiter inefficiencies, time-to-fill delays, inflated job board spend, and lost productivity.
-Internal surveys show 38% of SMBs underestimate their hiring costs, often forgetting that every empty seat can cost a business $500 per day in lost output.
+In 2026, most teams still miss the hidden costs driving this number higher: recruiter inefficiencies, time-to-fill delays, inflated job board spend, and lost productivity.
+Many SMBs underestimate their hiring costs, often forgetting that every empty seat can cost a business $500 per day in lost output.

 And despite a softening labor market, costs haven’t dropped.
 Wage inflation, turnover, and fragmented workflows are keeping hiring expensive, even for entry-level roles.